From Database to System of Record

 - I can name the six SoR properties from memory.

-- I can pair each of the six failure modes (retry, crash, audit, race, side effect, second tenant) with the property that prevents it.
+- I can pair each of the seven failure modes (retry, crash, audit, race, side effect, second tenant, stale context) with the property that prevents it.

 - I can name one Worker action in my own work or in the Reconciler story that needs SoR discipline.